Ohio History Connection: Ohio History Connection resources

 The Ohio History Connection also provides educators with resources for the state's schools.
-Field trips, outreach programs, and educational kit trunks are available to assist teachers with supplemental learning in their classrooms.
+Field trips, outreach programs, and 'Museum in a Box' kits are available to assist teachers with supplemental learning in their classrooms.
 Also offered are distance learning courses.
-Affiliated with the Ohio History Connection is the Ohio Educational Resources Center, which loans materials to assist teachers with their lessons.
-The society also provides public programs that include speakers, theatrical productions, conferences, workshops, holiday gatherings, and presentations.
-The topics of these programs range from the Underground Railroad to the role of the state in other historical events.
+Ohio History Connection also provides public programs that include speakers, theatrical productions, conferences, workshops, holiday gatherings, and presentations.
+The topics of these programs range from the Underground Railroad to the role of the state in historical events.